acend/kubernetes-basics-training/content/en/docs/09/05/_index.md

 ```

-Check whether a ResourceQuota exists in your Namespace:
+Check for the ResourceQuota in your Namespace (there has to be one, if not you are using the wrong Namespace):

 ```bash
 {{% param cliToolName %}} describe quota --namespace <namespace>